emmanouilidisk/Stochastic-Extragradient-with-Random-Reshuffling/README.md

   </a>
 </p>

-The "optimizer module" is an efficient and easy-to-customize implementation of common optimization algorithms.
+The Optimizer Module is an efficient and easy-to-customize implementation of common optimization algorithms, letting you implement your own variant of an optimization method or run examples in less than 5 lines of code.
 To start using the module and run your experiments follow the details in the sections below.

 ## Getting Started